wpugph/Tika-Doc-PDF-indexer/readme.txt

 After plugin installation:

-1. Make sure the plugin has the correct path to the Tika installation and Java installation
+1. Make sure the plugin has the correct path to the Tika installation and Java installation.
-2. Add a new document
+2. Upload PDF files via the media manager.
-3. Attach a document by uploading a valid file that can be read by Tika
+3. All extracted data from the Attachment Post Type will be saved in the wp_content column.
-4. Text data will be saved in the wp_content column
+4. If using the Pantheon Solr plugin, it will be automatically indexed by default whenever a supported file type is uploaded.

 == Changelog ==